minorg/minorgordon.net/_posts/2022-01-12-lessons-from-the-turing-lectures.md

 ---
+categories: [learning]
+date:   2022-01-12
+description: Passages from the Turing lectures
 layout: post
 title:  "Lessons from the Turing lectures"
-date:   2022-01-12
-description: Passages from the Turing lectures
 ---

 #### [Maurice Wilkes, "Computers then and now" (1967)](https://dl.acm.org/doi/abs/10.1145/321439.321440)